-In both incidents, the CAISO may have not awarded generation schedules for PEC 2x1 as the result of a CAISO commitment decision.
-SDG&E's analysis shows that even when compared to the slightly higher default bids, PEC 2x1 would have been economic to run, and should have received a generation schedule.
-Therefore, the higher default bids may not have impacted the CAISO dispatch.

-Self-Commitment - The summary tables 3-a and 3-b below contain the costs of self-schedule decisions for dispatchable thermal resources during the record period.
+As noted above, with respect to the incident involving CPEC, the CAISO would not have awarded generation schedules as the results were uneconomical.
+With respect to the incident involving PEC, SDG&E's analysis shows that compared to the higher default bids, PEC 2x1 would have been economic to run at higher generation levels.
+SDG&E estimates that the potential cost impact resulting from the PEC bid exception incident was \$5,579.09.16 Self-Commitment - The summary tables 3-a and 3-b below contain the costs of self-schedule decisions for dispatchable thermal resources during the record period.
 Also contained are details including total energy self-scheduled and supporting data of daily forecasts of schedules if bid or self-scheduled, forecast revenues and bid costs if bid or self-scheduled, and decisions to self-schedule or bid.
-Attachment D - 2019 Self Schedules Supporting Data 1.xlsx and Attachment E - 2019 Self Schedules Supporting Data 2.xlsx contain the details of selfcommitment costs and the reasons to self-schedule.
+Attachment D - 2020 Self Schedules Supporting Data 1.xlsx and Attachment E - 2020 Self Schedules Supporting Data 2.xlsx contain the details of self-commitment costs and the reasons to self-schedule.
 Table 3-a and 3-b below summarize cost impacts of self-scheduling.

+Table 3-a

-Table 3-a Summary of 2019 Self Schedules
+Sun nmary of 2020 Self Schedules

-Month 1) Self Schedule Awards (in MWh) 2) Market Awards (Above Self Schedule) (in MWh) 3) Self Schedule Costs 4) Self Schedule Revenues 5) Revenue - Costs for Self Schedule 4) - 3) 6) Bid Cost Above Self Schedule 7) Revenues Above Self Schedule 8) Revenue - Costs Above Self Schedule 7) - 6)
+Month 1) Self School Awards (in (Above Self Schedule) 3) Self Schedule Costs 4) Self Schedule Revenues 5) Revenue - Costs for Self Schedule 4) - 3) 6) Bid Cost Above Self Schedule 7) Revenues Above Self Schedule 8) Revenue - Costs Above Self Schedule 7) - 6)

 January

 February

 March

 April

 May

 June

 July

 August

 September

 October

 November

-December 100
+December

-2019 Total ×

-Note: Assun ne The state of the s •
+2020 Total Note: Assumes \$0 costs f as not ontial but start